TheOdinProject/curriculum/react/the_react_ecosystem/styling_react_applications.md

 ### Introduction

-Up until now you've been using vanilla CSS to style your React projects, but there are other options available.
-This lesson is intended to be more like a guide or a list of options for you to explore.
+In the previous courses, you've learned a lot of CSS and all of those skills are still applicable to React, however there are a couple of things we'd like to highlight.
+As you've probably already noticed, all of the styles we write share the global scope, which means that as our application grows, it becomes increasingly difficult to manage our CSS.
+Some of the tools mentioned below will help solve this problem, however it's important to note that the main purpose of this lesson is to be more of a guide or a list of available options for you to explore when it comes to styling React applications.

 ### Lesson overview